MicrosoftDocs/OData-docs/Odata-docs/webapi/pagesize-top-maxtop.md

 # PageSize, Top and MaxTop
 **Applies To**:[!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v7.md)][!INCLUDE[appliesto-webapi](../includes/appliesto-webapi-v6.md)]

-In OData WebApi we support both client driven and client side paginations.
+In OData WebApi we support both client-driven and server-driven paginations.

-### Client driven pagination
+### Client-driven pagination
 In client-driven paging, we request the server to return the specified number of results.
 There is no `nextLink` that is returned.

 The OData WebApi deals with client-driven paging using `$skip` and `$top` query options.